-At Waging Nonviolence’s 10-year anniversary party last month, we were excited to debut our first ever T-shirt and tote bag, which are now available as gifts when you become a sustaining member of the site at $5/month or more.
+At Waging Nonviolence’s 10-year anniversary party, we unveiled our first ever T-shirt and tote bag.
 They are the fruit of a collaboration with designer Josh Yoder, who has produced some stunning visuals for a number of social justice movements.

 When we began brainstorming ideas for the design, we really weren’t sure what to do.
 We’ve always been reticent to sell “merch” because our goal is to put the movements we cover front and center.
 After talking this through with Josh, it became clear that we needed a design that did the very same thing.
 Ultimately, we settled on one that features 25 movement logos and icons, both historic and present.
 We wanted to pay tribute to the movements that have inspired and informed our work over the years.

 We deliberately chose some symbols that are more widely known and others that are more obscure.
 They include official organizational logos, as well as remixed iconic movement imagery.
 Our hope is that it will serve as a conversation starter, with people swapping stories about the different symbols they can identify.
 And in the process, we can take stock of the power and impact of so many different movements that have shaped our world for the better.

 To help facilitate these conversations, we thought it’d be helpful to give you an answer key with a little information about each of the symbols in the design.
 We’ll take one row at a time starting with the top, so let’s dive in.

 A raised, clenched fist could be associated with countless movements around the world dating back to at least the Industrial Workers of the World in their 1917 “Solidarity” cartoon.
 Since then, versions of the fist have been used by the feminist, Black Power and indigenous rights movements, as well as Otpor! in Serbia and the April 6 movement in Egypt.